jiffyspace/ha_eos_addon/README.md

 - After starting go to the folder `tests`
 - Run the request in `prognose.http`
 - The result should be a 200 OK and should contain anything that is refered in the `DOCS.md`
-- after sucessfull update increase the version number in `eos/config.yaml`
+- after sucessfull update increase the version number in `eos/config.yaml` and add an appropriate entry to the `eos/CHANGELOG.md`